Ottone Visconti: Power struggle in Milan

 The Pope's choice did not stop the hostility of Martino della Torre, who occupied Milan Cathedral on August 1262, resulting in his excommunication by the papal legate Filippo di Pistoia.
 This act started a war between Martino's family, the Della Torre or Torriani, and the Visconti.
 The two families were also politically opposed: the Della Torre were historically Guelphs and allied of Charles I of Anjou, while the Visconti were Ghibellines and exponents of low nobility.

 Still in Montefiascone, near Viterbo, where he received Pope's appointment, Ottone marched to Arona on 1 April 1263, where he met several nobles who had fled Milan owing to their opposition to Della Torre.
-Informed on Ottone's presence in Lombardy, Martino sent his troops to put Arona under siege.
+Informed of Ottone's presence in Lombardy, Martino sent his troops to put Arona under siege.
 Ottone, who occupied the near Rocca of Angera, was forced to surrender on 5 May 1263.
 Back in Montefiascone, Ottone lost his powerful ally Urban IV, who died on October 1264.
 Della Torre, however, never obtained Raimondo's formal appointment, and after Martino's death, the once-loyal Pallavicino family switched to the Visconti side, plotting the assassination of Paganino della Torre, podestà of Vercelli, on January 1266.
 In response, the new lord of Milan Napoleone della Torre executed 53 nobles, suspected of scheming.
 This vicious act undermined Della Torre's grab on Milan, aggravated by Pope Gregory X, a Visconti of Piacenza, who in 1273 confirmed Ottone Visconti as legal Archbishop of Milan.
-Napoleone della Torre reacted exiling all noble families who did not support him, causing the formation of an émigré coalition in Novara and Pavia.
+Napoleone della Torre reacted by exiling all noble families who did not support him, causing the formation of an émigré coalition in Novara and Pavia.
 Using their financial and military support, Ottone's nephew Teobaldo Visconti led an army in Vercelli, occupying Castelseprio.
 Defeated by Torriani's forces, Teobaldo fled to Lurate, near Como, but after a battle in Gallarate, his last forces were defeated and he was beheaded by Napoleone della Torre in 1276.
 Ottone, returned to Lombardy in the same year, recruited his supporters near Desio, where he was canon, and after a bloody battle on January 1277, Visconti emerged victorious.
 Napoleone della Torre was imprisoned and tortured to death in Castel Baradello, while his brother Francesco was executed after the battle.
 Ottone entered in Milan on 22 January 1277, becoming the first Visconti de facto ruler of the city.